 Also, Do you have any recommendations for choosing a tire for a road tandem?

 Yea, it’s the way of the world.
-I’m sorry to say, but if you buy cheap tires they are either heavy and make you’re cycling feel like riding in soft cement, or they wear out very quickly and you end up replacing them more often, so it’s a false economy.
+I’m sorry to say, but if you buy cheap tires, they are either heavy and make you’re cycling feel like riding in soft cement, or they wear out very quickly, and you end up replacing them more often, so it’s a false economy.

-Now when you buy expensive tires they usually feel great and ride like a dream.
-But if they are very light then they don’t tend to last very long either.
+Now when you buy expensive tires, they usually feel great and ride like a dream.
+But if they are very light, then they don’t tend to last very long either.
 Where the tire is made makes a big difference to the price, just like bikes.
 Asian made tires are much cheaper than European made tires.

 What’s the answer?
-Well if you are racing you will spend as much money as you can afford to get the best, so you might get the edge over the competition.
-If you are riding to work and need a hard wearing tire, that doesn’t mean a cheap on, but usually a heavy one.
+Well, if you are racing, you will spend as much money as you can afford to get the best, so you might get the edge over the competition.
+If you are riding to work and need a hard-wearing tire, that doesn’t mean a cheap on, but usually a heavy one.

-If you are riding for fun, fitness or training then you want a reasonably priced tire that’s going to feel good and last a bit of time.
-“Easier said than done” I hear you say.
+If you are riding for fun, fitness, or training, then you want a reasonably priced tire that’s going to feel good and last a bit of time.
+“Easier said than done,” I hear you say.

-Ask what the other riders in your area are using and ask the workers at local bike shop what they use..They should have a good idea what are the best tires for your area.
-Try a few different tires and when you find the one that’s fits the bill stay with that one.
+Ask what the other riders in your area are using and ask the workers at the local bike shop what they use.
+They should have a good idea of what are the best tires for your area.
+Try a few different tires, and when you find the one that fits the bill, stay with that one.

-We like Vittoria, Continental and Hutchinson.
-The Vittoria’s and the Continental’s cost a bit more but they feel a little bit more lively.
+We like Vittoria, Continental, and Hutchinson.
+The Vittoria’s and the Continental’s cost a bit more, but they feel a little bit more lively.
 The Hutchinson’s when blown up really hard perform just as well but are less forgiving of rough roads, but they seem to last longer, but different road surfaces need different tires.

-When I lived in another country I only used Michelin’s, but here they chew up on the surface, so you have to find what suits you, your bike, your pocket and your local road surface.
+When I lived in another country, I only used Michelin’s, but here they chew up on the surface, so you have to find what suits you, your bike, your pocket, and your local road surface.